You are currently viewing From Wall Flower to Must-Have: When Florals Conquered Our Clothes

 Islamic Influence

-During the Islamic period, clothes with tulip, vines and pomegranate embellishment woven in velvet were in fashion among the rich and wealthy.
-Such fabric often came from Persia via merchants of the Ottoman Empire in the early 17th century.
+During the Islamic period, clothes with tulips, vines, and pomegranate embellishments woven in velvet were in fashion among the Wealthy.
+Such fabric often originated from Persia, transported via Ottoman Empire merchants in the early 17th century.

-In the 18th century, carnations, rose and daisy brocades were trendy.
+In the 18th century, carnations, roses, and daisy brocades were trendy.
 British and Dutch merchants imported cotton fabrics with block prints from India.
 Exotic blossoms appeared on cotton.
-By the mid 18th century, British designers developed more botanical patterns that differed distinctively from the generalized flowers designed in France.
+By the mid-18th century, British designers developed more botanical patterns that differed distinctly from the generalized flowers designed in France.

-In 1759, British designer figured out how to produce the chintz in mass production at affordable prizes for the masses.
+In 1759, British designers developed a method for producing chintz in mass quantities at affordable prices for the masses.
 Slaves were bought in Africa to be sold in America.
-There the ships were loaded with cotton which then was spun into fabrics.
-Typically, the background was white, in pastels, yellow, red, or brown.
+There, the ships were loaded with cotton, which was then spun into fabrics.
+Typically, the background was white, in pastel colors, such as yellow, red, or brown.

 Tiny blossoms in bright colors on cotton were It at the end of the century.